young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 --------

 o Before installation
-o Problems with installation of MS VC runtime libraries o Known installation problems o Uninstallation o Other Notes o Installation from a batch file
+o Installation of MS VC runtime libraries o Deployment of gds32.dll o Installation of the Guardian o Re-installation of Firebird 3 o Other known installation problems o Uninstallation o Installation from a batch file